-Cover photo by Yannis Behrakis/Reuters, design by Milton Glaser Incorporated
+Cover art by: Cover photo by Yannis Behrakis/Reuters, design by Milton Glaser Incorporated

 British liberals' protests have been ignored for years.
 So why did a campaign against the country's biggest tax dodgers suddenly gain traction?